particle-iot/docs/src/content/tutorials/cellular-connectivity/introduction.md

 For example, in Norway, Telenor shut down their 3G network at the end of 2020, but keeping their 2G network running until the end of 2025.
 In Germany, Telekom shut down their 3G network June 30, 2021 but will also keep 2G until end of 2025.

+Some countries, such as Switzerland, have shut down their 2G networks first leaving 3G.
+Swisscom intends to shut down their 3G network in 2025 and only provide LTE service with no 2G or 3G.

 ### Australia